scylladb/scylla-operator/docs/contributing.md

 If you have some of the above already installed, it is completely safe to run the command, since it only affects the `bin/deps` folder.

+Note: The command only works on Linux and OSX.
+Windows is not supported.

 ## Initial Setup

 ### Create a Fork